sqor/CommonServiceInterface/README.md

 You will have csi included in your application from now on.

 # Quick Start with the example
-Clone the repo, go to its directory.
+Clone the repository, go to its directory.

     cd example
     make run